 In addition to our Chapter 159 municipal lien search, we offer additional services including:

-Permits searches, Estoppel service (HOA and Condo), Zoning verification letters, and UCC Searches.
+Open or Expired Permit Searches, Estoppel Service (HOA and Condo), Zoning Verification Letters, UCC Searches, Corporate Searches, Bankruptcy Searches, Judgment Searches, Federal Tax Lien Searches, O & E Searches, and OFAC Searches.
 Please refer to our services page.
 If you have a service needed that is not listed here, please contact us for more information.

 Yes.
 Individual condominium units and co-op units are subject to the same municipal liens enforceable by the governing municipality, even if the Utilities are paid by the governing association.
 Vacant land is also subject to the same municipal liens, even though there may not be a current structure on it.